 certificate shortfall register.

-The table below presents large-scale generation certificate shortfalls of more than 10 per cent assessed for the 2016 assessment year following the annual reporting and certificate surrender deadline on 14 February 2017.
+The table below lists liable entities with large-scale generation certificate shortfalls of more than 10 per cent assessed for the 2017 assessment year following the annual reporting and certificate surrender deadline on 14 February 2018.

-Under the Large-scale Renewable Energy Target, liable entities with a shortfall of less than 10 per cent of their total large-scale generation certificate liability in an assessment year may carry forward their shortfall amount to the next assessment year (that is, it is added to their liability for 2017).
-In 2017, these liable entities must surrender sufficient large-scale generation certificates to acquit their 2017 large-scale generation certificate liability and 2016 shortfall.
+Under the Large-scale Renewable Energy Target, liable entities with a shortfall that is less than 10 per cent of their total large-scale generation certificate liability for an assessment year may carry forward that shortfall amount to the following assessment year.
+For example, liable entities with a large-scale generation certificate shortfall of less than 10 per cent for the 2017 assessment year will have this amount added to their liability for 2018.
+In 2018, these liable entities must surrender sufficient large-scale generation certificates to acquit their 2018 large-scale generation certificate liability and 2017 shortfall.
 The ability to carry forward a small amount of shortfall gives liable entities flexibility to manage their obligations between assessment years, where required.

-The table below presents small-scale technology certificate shortfall assessed for the 2016 assessment year.
+The table below lists small-scale technology certificate shortfall for the 2017 assessment year.

 There is no option to carry forward a small-scale technology certificate shortfall or to provide small-scale technology certificates at a later date to receive a refund on the shortfall charge paid.